 In the current era of medicine, it may be difficult to offer the perfect treatment options for a patient with complex heart disease.
-In a patient with ischemic heart disease, some coronary artery may be more suitable to be dealt with by angioplasty and stenting while some coronary artery, especially left anterior descending artery, may be better off with a CABG and LIMA anastomosed to it.
+In a patient with ischemic heart disease, some coronary arteries may be more suitable to be dealt with by angioplasty and stenting while others, especially the left anterior descending artery, may be better off with a CABG and LIMA anastomosed to it.
 In a patient with cardiac valvular disease coupled with coronary artery disease, by convention method, this patient will undergo a full sternotomy to fix both the valve and coronary artery stenosis.

 However, with the development of MICS and increasing collegiality between cardiologists and cardiac surgeons, hybrid approach to a patient with cardiac conditions can now offer a new perspective in treatment planning and to the best interest of the patients.

 In a patient with multiple coronary artery diseases, it is without argument that LIMA – LAD anastomosis offers the best long term patency and patient survival.
 Total artery coronary artery bypass is often raised by many surgeons and appears attractive in clinical outcomes.
 However, in real life, it happens only in less than 20% of the cases.